Parents Influence Who Their Children Marry

 Those sayings are not absolutes but truisms, but please consider them.

 Often, during premarital counseling, Louie and I say, “The person you married at the altar is not the same person you see at the reception.”
 Why?
-Because time has passed, both of you are changing, and that psychological switch is flipped.
+Because time has passed, both of you are changing, and that psychological switch is on.
 All of the family system issues will be more predominant in your relationship.

 So, what attracts you to them may irritate you later.